CS340-21/news/README.md

 # Class Apr 27
-  - Final project presentations: MegaJ, VoiceRecognitionExt, MathMajorsUnited, Book Recommendations, MergeSortMusic
+  - MegaJ, VoiceRecognitionExt, MathMajorsUnited, Book Recommendations, MergeSortMusic

 # Class Apr 22
-  - Final project presentations: Tagger, FantasyStockMarket, WebSecurity, PaperintheWind, Fitness app
+  - Tagger, FantasyStockMarket, WebSecurity, PaperintheWind, Fitness app

 # Class Apr 20
-  - TeamGME, EasyRec, GameGUI
+  - TeamGME, EasyRec, GameGUI, SentimentAnalysis

-# Class Apr 13, 15, 20, 22, 27
+# Class Apr 20, 22, 27
   - Final project presentations
     - [Please schedule here: note the name of the project and the preferred and backup dates](https://github.com/CS340-21/news/issues/3)
     - We can only have a limited number of presentations during the class, first request gets priority